 I used beef frozen meatballs, but you can use any type of pre-cooked frozen meatballs in this recipe.
-You can even use homemade frozen meatballs as long as they are already cooked before frozen.
+You can even use homemade meatballs as long as they are already fully cooked before putting them in the slow cooker.

 We have tested this recipe several times and in our testing we tried cooking the noodles in the slow cooker and the results were not ideal.
 The noodles absorbed too much liquid or they were over cooked and mushy.
 For this recipe we do recommend cooking the egg noodles on the stove-top according to the directions on the package.
 If you want to mix the noodles into the sauce and meatballs, cook the noodles, drain them and then you can dump them into the slow cooker and toss into the sauce.